KyleHu14/job-tracker-api/README.md

 # Instructions for Starting the Project

+1. Install all the requirements by running : pip install -r requirements.txt

-1. Start the venv by running the command "./venv/Scripts/activate"
+2. Start the venv by running the command : ./venv/Scripts/activate

-2. Run the command "uvicorn app.main:app"
+3. Run the command "uvicorn app.main:app"